samettunay/coins-info/README.md

 func ShowLiveTable(int) // Displays cryptocurrencies in live tabular form

-func CoinInfo(string) // Shows the information of the cryptocurrency you are looking for
+func Info(string) // Shows the information of the cryptocurrency you are looking for

 ```